Why Canadians Delay Dental Visits

 • Prevents tooth loss

-Oral health is connected to overall health including heart health and diabetes management.
-Dentistry is not cosmetic alone.
-It’s medical.
+Oral health is closely connected to overall health, including heart health and diabetes.

 • Digital X-rays (low radiation)